wp-plugins/auction-affiliate/readme.txt

 11. Help popup

 == Changelog ==

+= 3.0.3 =
+Fixed an issue where the feed would fail if the hash (#) character was included in colour options.
+Thanks to Mares for bringing this to my attention.

 = 3.0.2 =
 Fixed some small issues causing PHP notices on environments with low error thresholds.
 Thanks to Mares for pointing this out to me.